HaikuTeam/animator/README.md

     $ git push

+#### Debugging (VS Code)

+There are configurations included here for debugging any of the UI directly from inside VS Code.

+**You must install the `Debugger for Chrome` VS Code extension to use these.  (cmd + shift + p, "install extensions", "Debugger for Chrome")**

+To debug, first launch mono normally (see `Starting`) — then from VS Code's left-side Debug menu, select `attach-glass`, `attach-timeline`, or `attach-creator`.
+You can then place breakpoints, explore stack traces, explore local values (and more) from inside VS Code.

+TODO:  write a similar config for debugging node/electron processes

 **Advanced**

 Note: The following requires additional Haiku credentials.
 Once you're done developing, and all changes have been committed and pushed, you can run the following command which will synchronize subtree repos, publish the player, and perform additional cleanup: